RedHatSatellite/satellite-ansible-collection/README.md

 You can install the collection with `ansible-galaxy collection install redhat.satellite` (Ansible 2.9 and later).
 You will require the `python-requests` RPM provided in the Red Hat Enterprise Linux repositories.

+### Installation via RPM

+The collection is also available as `ansible-collection-redhat-satellite` in the Satellite repository.

 ## Satellite Documentation